Modoc virus: Entry into cell

 To enter the cell, MODV virus is assumed to invade the cell via steps similar to the Flavivirus family.
 Through endocytosis, the virus enters the host cell and then releases its positive (+) ssRNA genome into the cytoplasm through membrane fusion.

-Replication and transcription
+Replication

 The MDOV genome codes for a single ORF, which is processed by both cellular and viral proteases to form three structural proteins and at least seven non-structural proteins.

 On either side of the ORF, untranslated regions (UTRs) are present and fold into complex stem-loop structures required for replication.
 The 5’ UTR consists of 109 nucleotides and the 3’ UTR consists of 366 nucleotides.
 Comparing MODV to 20 other flaviviruses, several regions with high sequence similarity appeared.
 The regions corresponded to functionally important domains and conserved sites for proteolytic cleavage by viral and cellular proteases.
-MDOV transcription proceeds according to the positive (+) RNA strand model.

 Assembly and release

 The rough endoplasmic reticulum is believed to be the site of viral assembly.
 Following genome replication, the newly synthesized RNA interacts with the capsid and buds into the ER lumen along with immature prM and E proteins which undergo maturation in the Golgi and endosomes.
 For instance, the prM protein is cleaved by furin or a furin-like cellular protease to generate mature virions.
 The virion moves through the cytoplasm until it is released from the cell via exocytosis.